 How data loss costs your business

 Data loss has both tangible and intangible costs for your business.
-Here are just a few of the top ways in which data loss will impact the finances of your business.
+Here are just a few of the top ways in which data loss will impact the finances of your business:

-Reputational damage: Data loss can have a significant impact on the reputation of your business.
+Data loss can have a significant impact on the reputation of your business.
 While these losses are difficult to estimate, reputational damage can have a dramatic impact on your ability to make new sales and retain existing customers.

-Response costs: When your business suffers data loss, you likely have a response strategy to minimize the impact of that loss.
+When your business suffers data loss, you likely have a response strategy to minimize the impact of that loss.
 This means your business will spend money on additional things that are unaccounted for in your finances, such as internal labor, ongoing operational expenses and supplier fees.

-Loss of productivity: Data is critical to the operations of your business.
+Data is critical to the operations of your business.
 Losing data can cause huge disruptions in your day-to-day operations, impacting your team’s productivity levels.
 This is another difficult cost to calculate as it can be difficult to estimate just how much data loss impacted the operations of your business.

-Fines and court cases: Your business is regulated to protect sensitive data by the local governments in which data is collected, stored and used.
+Your business is regulated to protect sensitive data by the local governments in which data is collected, stored and used.
 Data loss can put your business in breach of those laws, leading to fines and the costs associated with lengthy court cases.